-21. Lead Director.
+20. Lead Director.

-The Board believes that it is in the best interest of the Company for the Independent Directors to appoint a Lead Director.
-The Lead Director shall preside at all meetings of the Board at which the Chairman is not present, and shall have the authority to call, and will lead, Non-Employee Director Sessions and Independent Director Sessions.
-The Lead Director shall help facilitate communication between the Chairman and the Independent Directors.
-The Lead Director shall advise the Chairman of the Board's informational needs, shall advise the Chairman regarding Board meeting agendas and as to the appropriate schedule of Board meetings and may request inclusion of additional agenda items.
+The Board believes that it is in the best interest of the Company for the independent directors to appoint an independent director to serve as the Lead Director.
+The Lead Director shall preside at all meetings of the Board at which the Chairman is not present, and shall have the authority to call, and will lead, Non-Management Director Sessions and Independent Director Sessions.
+The Lead Director shall help facilitate communication among the Chairman, the Chief Executive Officer and the independent directors, including serving as liaison between the Chairman and independent directors.
+The Lead Director shall advise the Chairman of the Board's informational needs, shall approve the types and forms of information sent to the Board, shall approve Board meeting agendas and the schedule of Board meetings and may request inclusion of additional agenda items.
 The Lead Director will be available, if requested by major shareholders, for consultation and direct communication.

-22. Definition of "Independent" Directors.
+21. Definition of "Independent" Directors.

-The board has established these guidelines to assist it in determining whether or not directors qualify as "independent" pursuant to the guidelines and requirements set forth in the New York Stock Exchange's Corporate Governance Rules.
+The board has established the following guidelines to assist it in determining whether or not directors qualify as "independent" pursuant to the guidelines and requirements set forth in the New York Stock Exchange's Corporate Governance Rules.
 In each case, the Board will broadly consider all relevant facts and circumstances and shall apply the following standards (in accordance with the guidance, and subject to the exceptions, provided by the New York Stock Exchange in its Commentary to its Corporate Governance Rules):